global-opensource-softwares/source-open/README.md

 ## What is Open Source Software?

+Open source is source code that is made freely available for possible modification and redistribution.
+Products include permission to use the source code, design documents, or content of the product.

+- Explanation that is easy to understand:

+ Imagine your class is working on a science project.
+Everyone adds their research and ideas to a shared document.
+You can tweak what others have written and add your own insights.
+ If another group sees your project and wants to use it, they can take it, make changes, and improve it too.
+This way, all the groups can build on each other’s work and make something even better!
+Or just that guy in the class who just takes others work maybe add some jargon and present it as his own.
+That's @maz0n.
 <!-- Content for this section -->

 ## Criteria for Open Source Software by OSI